Cao Wei: Culture

 The kaishu style of Chinese calligraphy was developed at some time between the late Eastern Han dynasty and the Cao Wei dynasty, as well as the Jian'an poetry style.
 The first known master of the former was Zhong Yao, an official of Wei, of the latter; Cao Cao's son, Cao Zhi.

 Since the beginning of the Cao Wei dynasty, finding their roots in Cao Cao's administrative influences, intellectual constraints were relaxed, leading to the formation of new groups of intellectuals, such as the Seven Sages of the Bamboo Grove.
 These intellectual freedoms were overturned by the time of the Jin dynasty (it was Sima Yi himself who associated with the orthodox Confucianists, who despised these new intellectual groups, and therefore were more willing to offer their support to the Sima clan).

 Ruling class

-According to the Book of Wei, the Cao family descended from the Yellow Emperor through his grandson Zhuanxu.
+According to the Book of Wei by Wang Chen, the Cao family descended from the Yellow Emperor through his grandson Zhuanxu.
 They were of the same lineage as Emperor Shun.
 Another account says that the Cao family descended from Emperor Shun.
-This account was attacked by Chiang Chi, who claimed that those with the family name "Tian" descended from Shun, but not those surnamed "Cao".
+This account was attacked by Jiang Ji, who claimed that those with the family name "Tian" descended from Shun, but not those surnamed "Cao".
 He also claimed that "Gui" (媯) was Emperor Shun's family name.